 The reviewer received compensation

 Yes, people get paid to write positive reviews for products.
-Amazon recently sued several of the biggest companies that provide this service, saying that their site was becoming “polluted” with paid-for reviews.
+Amazon sued several of the biggest companies that provide this service, saying that their site was becoming “polluted” with paid-for reviews.
 The case is pending but even if these sites get shut down, it’s likely more will pop up in their place.
 It can be hard to tell if a reviewer is paid, but look for clues in their bio (like many very similar reviews) or watch for people admitting they got a gift card or some other compensation in return for their review.
-Here are the best ways to get deals on anything.
+You can still get great deals on your favorite items without being paid for a review.
+These are the best ways to get deals on anything.

 The reviewer received the product for free